Zhijun Qiu

 Research summary

-As Canada Research Chair in Cooperative Transportation Systems, Dr. Tony Qiu’s vision is a fully connected and automated transportation system in which vehicles can “talk” directly with each other as well as with components of roadway infrastructure, such as traffic lights.
+A cooperative transport system enables vehicles to “talk” directly with each other as well as with components of roadway infrastructure, such as traffic lights.
+These systems have the ability to improve road safety and travel efficiency by helping drivers make decisions based on real-time information.
 Wireless communication between vehicles and infrastructure, called connected vehicle technology, is key to allowing this to happen.